ProvableHQ/leo/docs/grammar/FORMAT_ABNF_GRAMMAR.md

 ------------------

 ABNF is an Internet standard:
-for more info please checkout the [README](./README.md) in this directory.
+for more info please check out the [README](./README.md) in this directory.